 The Mississippi Institute for Forest Inventory acknowledges the College of Forest Resources and the Forest and Wildlife Research Center at Mississippi State University for continued assistance and support with development of the timber inventory methodology and software.
 The inventory would not be possible without the cooperation of public agencies such as the Mississippi Forestry Commission and their efforts in providing MIFI an operational platform and dramatically increasing the public's awareness; and, the Mississippi Automated Resource Information System (MARIS) for providing auxiliary data.
+Our sincerest thanks are extended to the Land, Water, and Timber Resources Board of the Mississippi Department of Agriculture for the financial assistance they have provided to MIFI.
 Finally, MIFI extends a sincere debt of gratitude to private landowners in providing access to measurement plots.